urboifox/nextjs-refreshtoken-demo/README.md

 # Next.js refresh token demo

+# NOTE !!!
+this repo was just a proof of concept, you should not use it in a real app.

+I don't think this repo is valid anymore, too much boilerplate to put in a real app. specially after next 15.
+But as i got more experience in next.js, i found out that the best way to do this is to just create a wrapper function around fetch.

+maybe call it something like fetcher() and make your interecpting code there, this is simpler and only one file, instead of modifying a lot of files like in this repo.

+## why?
 in react you can handle the refresh token with axios interceptors, but many next.js developers prefer not using axios and sticking with the default fetch api.

 the problem is that you can't intercept all requests and responses in next.js in order to refresh the token or retry the last request after refreshing it.